 In this course, students will learn and apply the skills from the Phase II topics outlined in the WI Department of Justice 720 Academy.
 Topics include: Professional Communication Skills, Incident Command System and NIMS, Hazardous Materials and Weapons of Mass Destruction (WMD), Tactical Response, Crisis Management, and TECC.
 Student learning will occur through lecture, on-campus lab activities, and the Department of Justice 720 Academy Integration Exercises.
 Lab, Lecture.
-Credits: 3.
-Prerequisite(s): 1050470100 Basic Patrol Response (C or better).
-Corequisite(s): 10-504-709-00 Traffic Response.
+Credits: 3.Prerequisite: 1050470100 Basic Patrol Response (C or better).
+Corequisite: 1050470900 Traffic Response.